discordtownofsalem/main/index.md

 ## About the team

 Cameron van Roon (s3382032) is a 25-year-old novelist and international dodgeball coach from Geelong now studying computing studies at RMIT University.
-With minimal experience in IT, but motivated by passions for gaming, futurism and gadgetry, he joined the Discord Town of Salem group to work on a project in a field he loves and tackle new and unique programming challenges.[CvR]
+With minimal experience in IT, but motivated by passions for gaming, futurism and gadgetry, he joined the Discord Town of Salem group to work on a project in a field he loves and tackle new and unique programming challenges.

 Sue Si Han (s3743694) is an 18 year old Malaysian that is currently studying Information Technology at RMIT.
 His hobbies are playing and listening to music and also gaming.
 Si Han’s interests in IT started when he was young and got to interact with computers.
 He decided to join Discord Town of Salem since it’s based on a program that many people like himself that game uses to chat with other gamers.